The Primacy of Worship

-Order of Worship at Providence Presbyterian Church
+The Order of Worship

-Although the order of worship may vary slightly from week to week, the following is an example of the elements and order (or liturgy) used in a typical worship service, which follows a basic pattern of dramatic dialogue between God and His covenant people:
+Although the order of our worship services may vary slightly from week to week, the following is an example of the elements and order (or liturgy) used in a typical worship service, which follows a basic pattern of dramatic dialogue between God and His covenant people: